jivadevoe/UIAlertView-Blocks/README.md

 	typedef void (^AlertViewAction)();

 The RIAlertViewButtonItem class also provides a convenience method which returns an autoreleased item called, conveniently enough, `+item`.
+Another convenience method called `+itemWithLabel:` allows you to quickly create an item that has no action.

 Under the covers, the category takes the button items you pass in, and it stores them as an associated object with the UIAlertView itself.
 It then initializes a traditional UIAlertView, setting itself as the delegate.
 When the UIAlertView gets the `-alertView:didDismissWithButtonIndex:` delegate method called, it pulls out the button items, looks up the one associated with the tapped button, and executes the block associated with that button.